Gloo aggregates back end services and provides function-to-function translation for clients, allowing decoupling from back-end APIs

 - The translation cycle starts by creating Envoy clusters from all configured upstreams.
 Each upstream has a type, indicating which upstream plugin is responsible for processing that upstream object.
 Correctly configured upstreams are converted into Envoy clusters by their respective plugins.
 Plugins may set cluster metadata on the cluster object.

 - The next step in the translation cycle is to process all the functions on each upstream.
 Functional plugins process the functions on upstream, setting function-specifc cluster metadata, which will be later processed by function-specific Envoy filters.

-- The next step generates all of the Envoy routes via the route plugins.
+- The next step generates all of the Envoy routes via the route plugins .
 Routes are generated for each route rule defined on the virtual service objects.
-When all of the routes are created, the translator aggregates them into Envoy virtual services and adds them to a new Envoy HTTP Connection Manager configuration.
+When all of the routes are created, the translator aggregates them into Envoy virtual hosts and adds them to a new Envoy HTTP Connection Manager configuration.